khailey-zz/fio_scripts/README.md

 + fio.r - create a function called graphit() in R
 + fiog.r  - run graphit on different combinations of data from fioparse.sh
 + fiop.r -  newer version of graphit that adds scalilng info
-+ fiogp.r - use to graph with the newer graphit in fiop.r
++ fiopg.r - use to graph with the newer graphit in fiop.r
 + example data from fioparse.sh

 	> data_emc.r